JamesForsee/TestRepository/README.md

 # TestRepository
-Testing if we need the gerritUrlPlugin
+Correction, we need the gerritUrlPlugin

 Adding a Jira ticket Id